vosen/ZLUDA/README.md

  * Is ZLUDA a drop-in replacement for CUDA?\
    Yes, but certain applications use CUDA in ways which make it incompatible with  ZLUDA
  * What is the status of the project?\
    This project is a Proof of Concept.
-About the only thing that works currently is  Geekbench (and not even completely).
+About the only thing that works currently is  Geekbench.
 It's amazingly buggy and incomplete.
 You  should not rely on it for anything serious
  * Is it an Intel project?
 Is it an NVIDIA project?\
    No, it's a private project
  * What is the performance?\